 Current and historical Forum members are listed in the following attachment:

-A summary of the discussion at each meeting will be published here after the meeting has been held.
+After each meeting a summary of the discussion at each meeting will be published within the WA ACE Forum Communiques page.
 Confidential items will be excluded.

 WA ACE GrantsShow more